djlevylab/trembling-hand-unraveled/README.md

 Input: The code uses as input the design matrices from the cross-tasks regressions.
 See ### Figures 4 & 5 below for details about generating those matrices (for the Behavioral study).
 ### Figure 3
 For plotting subjects’ mouse features distributions run the code in directory fig3: Fig3e_features_dist_across_trials_and_subjects_BehavioralStudy.m.
-Input: AllResults-Main task.mat (output of mouse_features_code_package\main.m)
+- Input: AllResults-Main task.mat (output of mouse_features_code_package\main.m)
 ### Figure 4 & 5
 For regression analyses, run the following codes:
 1) Create regression design matrices for each task (which also z-score features values), using: writeDesignMatrix_MainTask_BehavioralStudy.m, writeDesignMatrix_MotorTask_BehavioralStudy.m, writeDesignMatrix_NumericalTask_BehavioralStudy.m
-Inputs: AllResults-Main task.mat, AllResults-Motor_localizer.mat, AllResults-Numerical_localizer.mat.
+- Inputs: AllResults-Main task.mat, AllResults-Motor_localizer.mat, AllResults-Numerical_localizer.mat
-Output: DesignMatrix_ZScoredAcrossSubject_MotorTask_BehavioralStudy.xls, DesignMatrix_ZScoredAcrossSubject_NumericalTask_BehavioralStudy.xls, DesignMatrix_ZScoredAcrossSubjectWithNans_MainTaskBehavioralStudy.xls
+- Output: DesignMatrix_ZScoredAcrossSubject_MotorTask_BehavioralStudy.xls, DesignMatrix_ZScoredAcrossSubject_NumericalTask_BehavioralStudy.xls, DesignMatrix_ZScoredAcrossSubjectWithNans_MainTaskBehavioralStudy.xls
 2) Combine those design matrices into one design matrix for all the cross-tasks regressions, using create_trial_by_trial_matrix.m
-Output: DesignMatrix_AcrossTasks_BehavioralStudy.xls
+- Output: DesignMatrix_AcrossTasks_BehavioralStudy.xls
 3) Run regressions that only include the main task, using Regressions_onlyMainTask_SelectedFeatures_BehavioralStudy.m
-Input: DesignMatrix_ZScoredAcrossSubjectWithNans_MainTaskBehavioralStudy.xls
+- Input: DesignMatrix_ZScoredAcrossSubjectWithNans_MainTaskBehavioralStudy.xls
 Apart from the regression tables, this code also output Fig. 4e (Behavioral study) and Supplementary Fig. 9.
 4) Run the cross-tasks regressions, using Regressions_AllTasksCombined_SelectedFeatures_BehavioralStudy.m
-Input: DesignMatrix_AcrossTasks_BehavioralStudy.xls
+- Input: DesignMatrix_AcrossTasks_BehavioralStudy.xls
 Apart from the regression tables, this code also output Fig. 4d (Behavioral study) and Fig. 5b.